-Put out safety signs at all times whilst cleaning floors, to make all workers aware of wet, slippery floors.
+Always put out safety signs whilst cleaning floors, to make all workers aware of wet, slippery floors.

 Procedures for the cleaning of floors:

 - Sweep the floors, using a broom - Use a mopping trolley, with two buckets, hot soapy water, a wringer and a mop - Mop with figure 8 movements, starting from the furthest end of the kitchen, working your way up to the door.